 Lighting is solar and paraffin but there is a camp generator to charge cameras and laptops.

-Lesotho; Kindom in the Sky
+Lesotho; Kingdom in the Sky

 The beauty of this harsh mountain wilderness is astounding, and reason enough to spend time fly fishing in this wild and remote part of southern Africa.
-Dramatic basalt cliffs, big skies, the Bearded Vulture and the occasional herd boy are the setting for a truly world class fly fishing experience.
+Dramatic basalt cliffs, big skies, the bearded vulture and the occasional herd boy are the setting for a truly world class fly fishing experience.